 Pricing depends on your SMS service provider and the number of messages you send and receive.
-Currently, it costs just pennies to send and receive texts, which must be 160 characters or less.
+Currently, it costs just pennies to send and receive 160-character texts.
 Textline offers three different pricing plans.
 All pricing plans start with a free trial that includes unlimited two-way texting and no hidden setup fees.

-With Textline, you can see and respond to all message replies and inbound messages in a singular inbox.
-You can also see them on our mobile phone texting app if you are on the go.
+With Textline, you can see and respond to all message replies and inbound messages in one centralized dashboard.
+This dashboard can be accessed via your computer, or on our mobile phone texting app.

 There are several things to keep in mind when sending two-way texts.
 Here are a few:

 Yes!
 With Textline you can almost always text-enable your landline or existing business phone number.
 This includes local numbers, toll-free numbers, landlines, or VoIP.
 There are different steps to follow for each one.
-You can learn more here.
+Learn more

 Yes!
 Textline supports adding these items into your two-way texting.
 It would make the message a multimedia messaging service, also known as an MMS.

 Sign up for a free 14-day trial today.
 No credit card required.Sign Up Now